sirzur/DJA0230TLS/cwmp/TransferTypes.md

 ## Base List

 These are the base types prescribed by TR-181, though this modem/router supports outdated CWMP models.
 The naming for types 4 and 5 has been taken from `TR-069`, as it aligns with what appears to be listed in the data.
 The updated types replaces 4 with `4 Vendor Log File (Upload Only)`, and drops the 'Ringer File' entirely.
-Vender specific (per below) is retained.
+Vendor specific (per below) is retained.

  * `1 Firmware Upgrade Image` (Download Only) [`upgrade.sh`]
  * `2 Web Content` (Download Only) [`§web.sh`]